Remas12345/taxi-trip-revenue-analysis/README.md

 The heatmap shows strong relationships between fare, total revenue, and trip distance, indicating that longer trips drive higher revenue.

 ## Visualization
+This heatmap shows the correlation between key variables such as fare, distance, and trip duration, helping identify the main drivers of revenue.
 ![Heatmap](heatmap.png)

 ## Tools